auth0/docs/articles/protocols/saml/saml-configuration/troubleshoot/auth0-as-sp.md

   2. Scan through the sequence of URLS invoked in the HTTP trace:
     * The first few will be URLs for your application.
     * There will then by a redirect to an Auth0 URL (such as `${account.namespace}`).
-    * There will be a POST back to your application containing the SAML assertion with user inforation.
+    * After one or more intervening URLS, there will be a POST back to your application containing the SAML assertion with user inforation.
 The URL should be for the Assertion Consumer Service (ACS) of your application, which consumes the assertion and extracts the needed information.
 Be sure that the assertion includes this information:
       1. Click on the row for the POST call in the HAR analyzer.
       2. Switch to the POST Data tab, and look for the SAML response.
       3. Copy and paste the SAML response into a [SAML debugger](https://rnd.feide.no/simplesaml/module.php/saml2debug/debug.php).